 Show User Paths

 The "Show User Paths" option shows the top event paths taken by the users who make up the selected data point.
 Specifically, this option runs a Pathfinder Users report based on the users' activity for the selected data point.
 This is useful for when you want to quickly see the top event paths users take after a specific event or on a particular day.
 For example, you can view users who dropped off after a specific event or step in a Funnel Analysis chart and see what were the top paths the dropped off users performed, instead of successfully completing the funnel.
-Please note that the maximum date range for "Show Streams" is 30 days.
+Please note that the maximum date range for "Show User Paths" is 30 days.

 The below image shows an example purchase conversion funnel.
 If we want to analyze what users are doing instead of triggering the 'Purchase Song or Video' event, we can click on the drop-off data point for the 'Purchase Song or Video' event and use Microscope's "Show User Paths" feature to view the top event paths users take after the 'Add Friends' event.